corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archive-library.md

 ## Archive Service APIs

+The following APIs are provided by the Archive Service Library.

 ### List Jobs

-Returns the list of active Archive Service jobs
+Returns the list of active Archive Service jobs.

 ```kotlin
 /**
  * Invoke the list jobs command to retrieve details on the current archive job.